This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I’m cutting just one rose petal and making sure it’s cut cleanly around the edges.
 I’m not smoothing the petal out with my tools or doing anything with it except for painting it with a thin coat of glue.
 Refer to Video at 03:12

 After dusting my fingers with cornflour/cornstarch, I’ve laid the rose petal on my fingers with the pointed end towards the center of my hand.
 I’m putting the flat side of the covered hook onto the center and about halfway down the petal.
-Then I’m folding each side of the petal around the covered hook and pressing the base of both sides gently together.
+Then I’m folding each side of the petal around the covered hook and pressing both sides’ base gently together.
 Refer to Video at 03:17

 Covering the hook first makes it easier to mount the petal onto it, and it also gives the center of the sweet pea a bit of bulk, which gives it a more natural look.

-The inside of the bud is now dry so I’m cutting another rose petal from my pink gumpaste and putting the rest of the paste into my cling film/plastic wrap.
+The bud’s inside is now dry, so I’m cutting another rose petal from my pink gumpaste and putting the rest of the paste into my cling film/plastic wrap.

 I work on my hand and fingers a lot because that was how I was taught, and I feel in more control of what I am doing.
 However, you may feel more comfortable working with your tools on a foam mat.
 It is a matter of personal preference.

 Next, I’m painting some glue down the center and along each side to about ¾ of the way up the petal.
 Refer to Video at 04:29

 Taking the dry center, I’m putting it, flat side down, into the center of the petal and wrapping the petal around so the base of the petal sticks to the center.
 Make sure the top outer edge of the petal is bending backward slightly.
 Refer to Video at 05:07